 Please check if you need to book your visit with the care home.
 If so, you should confirm the number of visitors, including children.

 During your visit

-To reduce the risk of spreading COVID -19 you will be required to:
+To reduce the risk of spreading COVID -19 it is advisable to:

 - wear a face covering when in public areas of care homes and when moving through the care home